Vherniel/cmu-kiosk-device/README.md

 ### Partition Layout

-> ⚠ **This section needs a final decision:** It is unclear right now whether suspend is sufficient or hibernation is needed.
+> ⚠ **This section needs a final decision:** It is unclear right now whether suspend is sufficient enough or hibernation is needed.
 For more information, [refer to this guide](https://help.ubuntu.com/community/SwapFaq#How_much_swap_do_I_need.3F) about handling swap sizes.

 Below is the partition layout with the 32GB eMMC variant of the ROCK Pi X using `cfdisk /dev/mmcblkX`.